BonsaiDen/Atarashii/readme.markdown

 **#3: Debug without installing - For real Coding Kittens!**
-If you want to hack on **Atarashii** you can just clone the repo and then run `python debug.py` to start Atarashii.
+If you want to hack on **Atarashii** you can just clone the repo and then run `./debug` to start Atarashii.
 > Due to hardlinks in the CSS file the favorite/reply icons won't work until **Atarashii** has been installed with one of the above methods.